tiktok/gtm-template-pixel/README.md

 You can use Google Tag Manger (GTM) to manage TikTok Pixel code installation and use this template to help configure pixel events to trigger on your website events.
 [Learn more](https://business-api.tiktok.com/portal/docs?id=1799004006287425)
   * You need to first install the TikTok Base Code before using this template.
 See [Base Code and Template Installation](#base-code-and-template-installation).
   * This template parses Google Analytics 4 (GA4) events received by GTM web container, converts them to TikTok events and fires the Pixel events.
+The template also allows you to manually configure events and parameters to send to TikTok.
     * If you use TikTok Event Builder (Recommended) to configure Pixel events firing, then you don't need to use this template.
 Learn more about [Event Builder](https://ads.tiktok.com/help/article/about-event-builder-2).
 <br><br>